 Andrea was born and raised in San Juan, Puerto Rico and is committed to advancing health equity for the Latino community and improving representation in the research field.

-Vivian Le is a Graduate Assistant at CIMH and a masters student at CUNY Graduate School of Public Health and Health Policy studying Community Health.
-Prior to her acceptance into the program, Vivian spent the last semester of her undergraduate career completing a fieldwork internship at CIMH where she was able to discover her passions in mental health research, determined to play a role in expanding mental health care to low-income countries and communities where it is needed most.
+Vivian Le is a Communications Coordinator at CIMH.
+Prior to CUNY, Vivian spent the last semester of her undergraduate career completing a fieldwork internship at CIMH where she was able to discover her passions in mental health research, determined to play a role in expanding mental health care to low-income countries and communities where it is needed most.

-Vivian obtained her Bachelor’s of Science in Health Promotion and Behavior from the University of Georgia in Spring 2020.
+Vivian obtained her Bachelor’s of Science in Health Promotion and Behavior from the University of Georgia in Spring 2020 and her Master of Public Health from the CUNY Graduate School of Public Health and Health Policy in Winter 2022.